78 Austin Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Austin

-15. Need the full name: Oddly held right in the center of city, a ginormous Austin music fest scooped its name from what PBS music show?
+20. Oddly held right in the center of city, what ginormous Austin music fest scooped its name from what PBS music show?

 Answer: Austin City Limits

-16. Although it closed in 2015, what actor who has starred in films including “The Proposal”, “Two Weeks Notice”, and “The Blind Side” opened her own restaurant called Bess Bistro in Austin, Texas in 2006?
+21. Although it closed in 2015, what actress who starred in films including “The Proposal," “Two Weeks Notice," and “The Blind Side” opened her own restaurant called Bess Bistro in Austin, Texas in 2006?

 Answer: Sandra Bullock

-17. What famous TV journalist, who anchored CBS Evening News from 1962 to 1981 and was known as "the most trusted man in America," attended his freshman year at University of Texas - Austin, before dropping out of school altogether?
+22. What famous TV journalist, who anchored CBS Evening News from 1962 to 1981 and was known as "the most trusted man in America," attended his freshman year at the University of Texas - Austin, before dropping out of school altogether?

 Answer: Walter Cronkite